openshift/openshift-origin-design/designs/developer/index.md

 ---
-has_children: true
-nav_order: 2
+parent: Designs
 ---

+# Developer
+The Developer Perspective provides developers with the features and workflows they’re most likely to need to be productive.

-# Designs
+# Releases

-Select a category to view designs related to that topic.